texxasrulez/roundcube_skins/README.md

 * Oauth support.
 (In progress)
 * Assign random colors to autodiscover calendars.
 * Remove mcrypt and replace with openssl
-* Get code ready for PHP7
+* Get code ready for PHP7 - 95% Done ...
+Almost there